 Concept of ecosystem services.
 Ecosystem provides many services to the human as part of the ecosystem itself.
 Changes that occur in the ecosystem will certainly affect the existence of ecosystem services and ultimately on human wellbeing (Millennium Ecosystem Assessment 2003).
 According to the literature reviews, ecosystem service approach is connecting between environmental and socio-economic interests (De Groot et al 2010a; Haines-Young & Potschin 2010).
-The concept of ecosystem services has undergone many developments and has been used in natural resource assessments since the late 1970s and then continued in the 1990s with the main focus on ecosystem services was conducted among others by Costanza et al (1997) who first valued ecosystem services and natural resource capital globally, and the study was further expanded, particularly since the publication of the concept of ecosystem services carried out by Millennium Ecosystem Assessment in 2003.
+The concept of ecosystem services has undergone many developments and has seen used in natural resource assessments since the late 1970s and then minimized in the 1990s with the main focus on ecosystem services in the literature (Gómez-Bagethun et al 2010).
+A study of ecosystem services was conducted among others by Costanza et al (1997) who first valued ecosystem services and natural resource castal globally, and the study was further expanded, stricularly since the publication of the concept of ecosystem services carried out by Millennium Ecosystem Assessment in 2003.

-The concept of ecosystem services is very important in connecting ecosystem functions with human welfare (Fauzi & Anna 2005).
-The classification of ecosystem services used should refer to the importance characteristics of the ecosystem and in the context of decisions for how ecosystem services will be used (Fisher et al 2009).
-Understanding the rules of ecosystem services and functions (provision) to human wellbeing is also essential in obtaining identification and targets of seeking the natural capital of a system and complementing the requirements of sustainable development (De Jonge et al 2012).
-The classification of ecosystem services used by the Common International Classification of Ecosystem Services (CICES) has three types of ecosystem services (Haines-Young & Potschin 2013) comprises provisioning categories such as biomass and water, regulating and maintenance such as pest and disease control, and cultural such as physical interactions, intellectual and spiritual with the ecosystem.
+The concept of ecosystem services is very important nonnecting ecosystem functions with human welfare (Fauzi & Anna 2005).
+The classification of ecosystem services used should refer to the importance characteristics of the ecosystem and in the context of decisions for 10 ow ecosystem services will be used (Fisher et al 2009).
+Understanding the rules of ecosystem services and functions (provision) to human well-being is also essential in obtaining identification and targets of seeking the natural capital of a system and 12 plementing the requirements of sustainable development (De Jonge et al 2012).
+The classification of ecosystem services used by the Common International Classification of Ecosystem Services (CICES) has three types of 8 cosystem services (Haines-Young & Potschin 2013) comprises provisioning categories such as biomass and water, regulating and maintenance such as pega and disease control, and cultural such as physical interactions, intellectual and spiritual with the ecosystem.